MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorimage.rst

 The Android Vector Drawable format supports the ability to change vector graphics over time, to create animated effects.

-The transformations of the objects over the time are embedded in the Vector Graphics image file and a call to `ej.microvg.VectorGraphicsPainter.drawAnimatedImage` <FIXME link to api page> will draw the image for a specific time frame.
+The transformations of the objects over the time are embedded in the Vector Graphics image file and a call to `ej.microvg.VectorGraphicsPainter.drawAnimatedImage` <FIXME link to api page> or `ej.microvg.VectorGraphicsPainter.drawFilteredAnimatedImage` <FIXME link to api page> will draw the image for a specific time frame.

 The application can get the duration of the image animation with a call to  `ej.microvg.VectorImage.getDuration()` <FIXME link to api page>.

-Every image object that is animated outside the image viewbox is clipped at image boundaries.
-In any cases, especially when the image is rotated,  the image boundaries is the rectangle that contains all the corners of the original image.
+Every image object that is animated outside the image viewbox is clipped at the image boundary.
+In any cases, especially when the image is rotated,  the image boundary is the rectangle that contains all the corners of the original image.

-The supported file format is an Animated Vector Drawable xml file with animation and vector definition in the same file as described in <https://developer.android.com/reference/android/graphics/drawable/AnimatedVectorDrawable#define-an-animatedvectordrawable-all-in-one-xml-file>
+The supported file format is an Animated Vector Drawable xml file with animations and vector definition in the same file as described in <https://developer.android.com/reference/android/graphics/drawable/AnimatedVectorDrawable#define-an-animatedvectordrawable-all-in-one-xml-file>

 The SVG format also supports the animation of vector graphics object, but this feature is not yet implemented in the MicroVG library for this file format.